 Depending on your child’s needs, we may:

-- Assess your child for therapy services, including occupational, physical or speech therapy
+- Assess your child for therapy services like occupational, physical or speech therapy.

-- Consider additional testing to track your child’s progress
+- Do tests to track your child’s progress.

-- Offer information on how to safely transition your child back to school and their regular daily activities
+- Advise you on how to safely transition your child back to school and their regular daily activities.

-- Evaluate your child for sleep issues, new physical limitations, cognitive changes and mental health issues related to their stay in our ICU.
-This collection of symptoms after critical illness is referred to as post–intensive care syndrome (PICS).
-There are two types of PICS:
+- Assess your child for sleep issues, new physical limitations, cognitive changes and mental health issues related to their stay in our intensive care unit (ICU).
+This set of symptoms after a critical illness is called post–intensive care syndrome (PICS).

-Scheduling an Appointment With the Neurocritical Care Program
+Scheduling a Follow-Up Visit With the Neurocritical Program

-- How to schedule an appointment at Seattle Children’s.
-In most cases, we will schedule your child’s follow-up appointment before they are discharged from the hospital.
+- In most cases, we will schedule your child’s follow-up appointment before they leave the hospital.
+See how to schedule an appointment at Seattle Children’s.

 - If you already have an appointment, learn more about how to prepare.